TALXIS/tools-devkit-templates/README.md

 > We welcome feedback, suggestions, and contributions through pull requests.

 If wish to use this project for your team, please contact us at hello@networg.com for a personalized onboarding experience and customization to meet your specific needs.

+> [!CAUTION]
+> Only use this if you understand the standard platform customization capabilities.
+> Using these templates with parameter combinations other than those documented here might generate invalid source code, which could still be importable to Dataverse.
+> In some situations, this could cause your environment to become irreversibly corrupted.

 ## Goal
 The primary objective of this NuGet package is to help Power Platform developers scaffold Power Platform components using a code-first approach.